rgroefer/IronScripter/Conversion/ReadMe.md

 ## Notes

+### Method Code
+The user may provide method code with a hashtable for the MethodCode parameter.

 ### Properties
 The class properties are defined by type and name.
 This was the focus of the challenge.